NexPlayer/NexPlayer_Unity_Plugin/README.md

 ## NexPlayer360™ Plugin
-NexPlayer™ Plugin for Unity includes many of the same [NexPlayer360 SDK](https://www.nexplayersdk.com/360-video-player-sdk/), features such as:
+The NexPlayer™ video plugin for Unity includes many of the same [NexPlayer360 SDK](https://www.nexplayersdk.com/360-video-player-sdk/), features such as:
 - Touch input which includes movement, zoom and camera rotation
 - Gyroscope input to move the camera
 - Mouse input to move the camera